aspnetzero/documents/docs/en/Extending-Existing-Entities.md

 ### Add Migration

 Since we added a new entity class, our database schema is changed.
-Whever we change our entities, we should add a new database migration.
+Whenever we change our entities, we should add a new database migration.
 Open Console Package Manager and write new migration code:

     Add-Migration "Added_MyEdition_Entity"